Deinonychus71/Sma5hMusic/README.md

 2. Only the data within 'songs' matters.
 3. Keep all non localized fields lowercase.
 4. Make sure the series_id value exists within the game (will provide enum later)!
-5. Make sure the bgm playlist (playlist_id) exists within the game (will provide enum later).
-The script will be updated to support new playlists.
+5. Make sure the bgm playlist (playlist_id) starts with "bgm".
+If this is a new playlist, you must edit the stage db manually.
 6. Make sure the fields values for "rarity" and "record_type" exist within the game (will provide enum later).